Turning Old Crayons into New Crayons

 I was wrong.

 Crayons are actually flammable, so you don’t want to keep them in the oven for a super-long time.You need the pieces to be small so that they melt down as quickly as possible.
 And not only are crayons flammable, they smell really, really bad when you melt them.
 It’s like melting plastic.
 I must have had some super low-budget restaurant-quality crayons mixed in there or something.
 Seriously, in all the tutorials that I read, I can’t believe the smell didn’t come up once.
-I opened the windows and I blasted the exhaust fan and I started to worry about what would happen if we had a pet canary.
-We don’t have a pet canary, mind you, but if we did, would the gasses bother it?
+I opened the windows and I blasted the exhaust fan and I started to worry about what would happen to our pet canary, if we had one.
+We don’t have a pet canary, but if we did, would the gasses endanger it?
 (Smells make me a bit loopy).

 In the interest of moving things along more quickly, I pulled the mold back out of the oven and cut the crayons into pieces, just like all the tutorials told me to.
 It helped.
 In no time, I had crayon soup.